jhrv/sensu-influxdb-extension/README.md

 defined on the sensu-client configuration into **tags**.
 The checks name will be used as the **measurement** name.

+This extension uses the InfluxDB REST-API directly and does not require any extra gems to be installed.

 # Getting started